alexrdavis/HeroWhen/README.md

 # HeroWhen
-Helper addon for WoW to indicate when to use Hero / Bloodlust / Time Warp in m+ dungeons
+Helper addon for WoW to indicate when to use Hero in M+ dungeons